Vinushika/ssc2museca/readme.md

 # MÚSECA Chart Converter

+September 2020 Updates:
+- Added two programs to fully automate the process of transferring your chart updates to your cab!
+No need to f*ck around with thumb drives or ftp anymore.
+- Fixed some more bugs in the converter scripts.
+- Converter can now recognize a manually entered ``RELEASEDATE`` tag in the ssc file.
+See the Chart Format section for details.

 June 2020 Updates:
 - Local caching
-    - When you run the converter for the first time, it will build a src\cache.json file to keep track of any changes that occurr in src\custom_charts.
+    - When you run the converter for the first time, it will build a src\cache.json file to keep track of any changes that occur in src\custom_charts.
     - If a song folder is removed from src\custom_charts, the converter will remove the respective assets from your converted custom_charts folder.
     - A change to any file in a folder in src\custom_charts will cause that song and all of it's assets to be re-converted.
 - Introduced a progress bar
 - Moved most of the batch file contents over to ssc2museca.py
 - More verification checks (jacket sizes, music files, etc)

 April 2020 Updates:
 - Overhauled the converter, added better logging, ssc2museca executable, ssc verification.